urbit/urbit/README.md

 All of the source code is distributed under the MIT license, but is for all intents and purposes in the public domain.

-Pacakges
+Packages
 --------

 #### Ubuntu or Debian

-Third-party pacakge files are maintained at https://github.com/yebyen/urbit-deb.
+Third-party package files are maintained at https://github.com/yebyen/urbit-deb.
 Urbit is only supported on Jessie onward.

 #### OS X - Homebrew